daviddalpiaz/pylahman/lahman-readme.txt

 yearID         Year
 teamID         Team
 lgID           League
-inseason       Managerial order, in order of appearance during the year.
-One if the individual managed the team the entire year. half           First or second half of season
+inseason       Managerial order, in order of appearance during the year, 1 if the individual managed the team the entire year half           First or second half of season
 G              Games managed
 W              Wins